Essentials of Survival

 Wherever you buy, you will need good outdoor clothing.
 You’re going to be working and getting dirty with all that gardening you’re going to be doing.
 Buy clothing appropriate for this.
 Clothing can be stored indefinitely if properly stored.
 I simply use cardboard boxes, folding up my supply and putting it away.
 Moths are not a problem here, but wool will attract them.
 Use a moth repellent.
 A natural moth repellent is cedar.

 Wool is an excellent natural fiber for clothing.
 Wool pants last an extremely long time and are much better then cotton jeans.
 They also will keep you warmer when wet.
-Shrinkage of wool garmets is a problem, wash in cold water and air dry them to avoid that.
+Shrinkage of wool garments is a problem, wash in cold water and air dry them to avoid that.
+I wear cotton pants however in the summer.

 Wool hats are good – 80% of your body heat is lost through your head.
-A cap with visor keeps the sun out of your eyes (sometimes!), good to have.
+A cap with visor keeps the sun out of your eyes (sometimes), good to have.
 Wool shirts can be worn over something else if your allergic.
-Cotton T’s are cheap at thrift stores and I go through several dozen a year.
+Cotton T’s are cheap at thrift stores and I go through over a dozen a year because I wind up destroying them.
 Pick the ones with tiny logos on them, those big giant walking billboard type with the large silk screen imprints are horrible, they make you sweat.

 A wool coat is also desirable for colder weather.
-They wear a long time, much longer then nylon or Gortex.
-Advanced fibers such as these (and there are many others) are great, but they are not cheap (and don’t last as long).
+They wear a long time, much longer then nylon or Gortex will.
+Advanced fibers such as these (and there are many others) are great, but they are not cheap and don’t last as long.
 Again, you can find a lot of this stuff in the thrift stores, or just buy them from wherever you can afford them.
 I have a lot of Gortex gear, which works very well.
 Foul weather isn’t really much of a problem if you’re properly clothed.

 One of the most important items you can obtain is a good pair of work boots.
 These should be leather uppers, Gortex liner is fine.
 I avoid all insulated boots, if I want insulation, I wear socks.
 I can always wear two pair of socks if needed… Non-insulated boots can be worn year round too, not just in winter.